 After more research, he published Experiments Upon Magnesia Alba, Quicklime, and Some Other Alcaline Substances in 1756.
 This was his most important work.
 In this paper, he reported his discovery of a component of air which he called fixed air.
 He identified it by the lime water test (using aqueous calcium hydroxide) in which a white precipitate (calcium carbonate) was formed.
 He also experimented on birds and small mammals and found that fixed air was unable to support life or the flame of a candle.

-He showed that by heating alkaline solids such as magnesia alba (now xMgCO3, yMg(OH)2, zH2O) and lime (CaCo3), “fixed air” was given off.
-This was the same air which van Helmont previously described as “gas sylvestre”, but it was Black who applied quantitative techniques in the experiment.
+He showed that by heating alkaline solids such as magnesia alba (now xMgCO3, yMg(OH)2, zH2O), and lime (CaCo3), “fixed air” was given off.
+This was the same air that van Helmont previously described as “gas sylvestre”, but it was Black who applied quantitative techniques in the experiment.

 Joseph Black spent much of his time teaching chemistry.
 He was Professor of Chemistry at Glasgow University from 1756 to 1765 and at the University of Edinburgh from 1766 until his death in 1799.
 His work became the foundation of the chemical revolution (Doyle 2011).
 His explanation of his experimental results without referring to phlogiston became useful to Antoine Lavoisier in the formulation of his oxygen theory (Cooper 1999; Doyle 2011; Egerton 2008; mattson.creighton.edu n.d.).